 Early Decision II | Yes | January 15 | February 15 |

 The Catholic University of America offers early decision and also offers early action.
-Early decision is binding, meaning you must attend if you are admitted, while early action allows you to apply early without committing.
+Early decision is binding, which means you must attend if you are admitted, while early action allows you to apply early without committing.

 ποΈ Early Decision II applications are due January 15.
 ED II Applicants will recieve their decision before February 15.

-Some students apply early in hopes that it will help their chances of acceptance.
+Some students apply to college early to increase their chances of acceptance.
 When you apply early, your application is considered before all the regular decision applicants apply.
-Applying early may increase your chance of admission, since it demonstrates your interest in a school.
+Applying early may increase the chance of admission, since it demonstrates that you are very interested in a school.

-β‘οΈ See a list of some competetive colleges that accept significantly more applicants during early decision or early action than during regular admission.
+β‘οΈ See a list of some top colleges that accept significantly more applicants during early decision or early action than during regular admission.

 For more information on transferring to The Catholic University of America, contact the school directly.